These classic—and favorite—IronMind publications are available in e-book format for easy access from several vendors.

 There are so many alternative ways to do endurance work, you could fill a book--and in fact, here it is!
 Brian Jones offers a broad menu of training ideas and routines that should keep fitsters, athletes, coaches and teams busy for many productive workouts.
 Physiology, programming, training modalities and workouts--it's all here.
 Truly an A to Z, top-to-bottom guide, this book will inspire you to achieve a high level of endurance--with enjoyment.
 208 pp.

 It's easy to give up on an exercise when you feel tired, but that's not how you train your mind and condition your body to keep going when it counts.
 Go beyond your comfort zone as you learn to maintain your pace while doing a mix of practical outdoor movements, straight from the proving grounds of John Brookfield.
 56 pp.

 Eddie Hall (UK) on the Plane Pull at World's Strongest Man 2017 (Gaborone, Botswana), where the Beast proved to be the king of the jungle.

 Strongman · Grip · Olympic-style Weightlifting · Stonelifting · Highland Games

-Featuring a one-of-a kind interview and topnotch photos of weightlifter Lasha Talakhadze and his world record snatch at the 2017 European Weightlifting Championships, the June 2017 issue also serves up body tempering, upper-body power exercises, and coping with knee pain, plus strategies for the snatch and clean and jerk, along with coverage of Europe’s Strongest Man.
-That’s just the tip of the iceberg, so grab a copy of the June 2017 issue of MILO: Strength for fresh ideas, top talent, inspiration . . . we’re serious about strength.
+Featuring Eddie "the Beast" Hall, who proved to be king of the jungle at World's Strongest Man 2017, the September 2017 issue also serves up suspension strap training, super sprints, and overcoming disc injuries, plus stress relief, grip training for OCR, and the 2017 APL Armlifting World Championships.
+That’s just the tip of the iceberg, so grab a copy of the September 2017 issue of MILO: Strength for fresh ideas, top talent, inspiration . . . we’re serious about strength.
 Here’s the full table of contents.

 MILO: Strength – issues available as e-books